 Of course, you can.

-Depending on the visa you get, their expiration time varies.
-If you think you would like to stay for an extended period in India, we recommend that you get a multiple-entry, a year-long or 5 year tourist, or a business visa, depending on the reason for your trip.
+If you think you would like to stay for an extended period in India, we recommend that you apply for a multiple-entry, a year-long or 5 year tourist, or a business visa, depending on the reason for your trip.
 This way, you’ll be able to leave the country for a short period and then reenter using the same visa.
 But remember, you cannot stay beyond your allotted time and you would need to exit the country before your visa expires, regardless of how long you’ve been there.

 The only exception is with the business visa.
 If you entered the country using one and you need to stay longer for business reasons, you can extend your stay if you register at a foreign registration office (FRRO/FRO).
 You’ll have to explain the reason for the extension and prove that you can sustain yourself during that time.